If better work-life balance was a motivation when you started your small business, automation should be your best friend.

 Suddenly, Heddle was faced with mountains of work to accomplish in a compressed work day.
 Since she worked from home, she was on the hook for kids’ appointments and managing their care on school holidays.
 Plus, she wanted to take advantage of her professional flexibility by volunteering on class field trips, taking her kids to activities after school and running occasional errands when the house and stores are quieter.

-A different kind of discomfort set in: one in which she was torn between the demands of running a successful small business and being the kind of parent and person she’d quit her job to become.
+A different kind of discomfort set in: One in which she was torn between the demands of running a successful small business and being the kind of parent and person she’d quit her job to become.

-Ultimately, Heddle did what most effective CEOs do: she clarified her professional and personal priorities and worked to be as efficient as possible with the time she had.
+Ultimately, Heddle did what most effective CEOs do: She clarified her professional and personal priorities and worked to be as efficient as possible with the time she had.
 Staying organized, being selective about the kind of work she took on and the things she volunteered for and remaining realistic about what was achievable in a given week all helped her maintain a reasonable balance.

 Another important strategy for making the most of your time is delegating or automating time-consuming but mundane tasks.
 There are countless apps and software designed to manage everything from storing and entering online passwords to taking care of social media marketing.
 But what about accounting tasks?
-We’ve rounded up five ways your cloud accounting software can automate time-consuming chores so can wring a few extra minutes out of every day.
+We’ve rounded up 5 ways your cloud accounting software can automate time-consuming chores so can wring a few extra minutes out of every day.

 5 Ways to Achieve Work-Life Balance with Automation